The Ultimate Wallis and Futuna List

 • 4 Singlets/T-Shirts

-• 1 Dress/Skirt below the knee for church, going to town or villages, etc. We recommend light fabrics such as the sustainable bamboo dresses and skirts by Moso Morrow
+• 1 Dress/Skirt below the knee for church.
+We recommend light fabrics such as the sustainable bamboo dresses and skirts by Moso Morrow

-• 1 Sarong (Lavalava) will be your best friend for hitting the beach and covering your swimwear in between swimming.
+• 1 Sarong (kie) will be your best friend for hitting the beach and covering your swimwear in between swimming.
+These are available to purchase in Wallis.

 • 1 or 2 Light sleepwear if you're against sleeping in your undies